Baba Mensah

-Baba Mensah (born 20 August 1994) is a Ghanaian footballer who plays as a defender for IFK Mariehamn in the Finnish Veikkausliiga.
+Baba Mensah (born 20 August 1994) is a Ghanaian footballer who most recently played as a defender for TPS in the Finnish Ykkösliiga.

 Club career

 He joined Ilves in the Finnish Veikkausliiga for the 2017 season.

 Before the 2022 season, he moved to another Finnish club IFK Mariehamn.

+On 3 February 2023, Mensah signed a one-year deal with VPS, after a three-week tryout.

+On 15 December 2023, Mensah signed with Ykkösliiga club TPS on a one-year deal with an option for one more.